jinhoyoo/summarize_youtube_video_lecture/Readme.md

 ```

 3. Run notebook and you can get the `markdown_note.md`.
    - This file has the script and summary for each chapter.

 ## Trobleshooting
   - Please define '00:00:00' as start in `chapter_part_in_description`.
+  - Keep the duration of chapter within 20 minutes for stable performance.
+    - If some chapter is longer than 20 minutes, then add more chapters temporary.
+  - Need

 ## FAQ
 - To-Do